 For Facilities larger than 60 kW, the Facilities will be equipped with bi-directional, interval meter with remote access – in which a distribution class meter with multiple registers is installed.
 One set of registers will record energy flows from the Company to the Facility during periods when the Facility is a net consumer of energy (the other register will record no flow during these periods) and a second set of registers will record energy flows from the Facility to the Company during periods when the Facility is a net producer of energy (the other register will record no flow during these periods).
 Each set of registers will record total flows as well as flows during hourly intervals.
 In addition, the meters will be equipped with remote access capability that may include communication to the extent required by applicable NEPOOL standards.
 All metering equipment included in this type of installation shall meet the requirements contained in NEPOOL Operating Procedure No. 18, “Metering and Telemetering Criteria” and the Company’s “Policy and Practices for Metering and Telemetering Requirements for New or Modified Interconnections.”
 Copies of both publications are available from the Company upon request.
 The Interconnecting Customer shall be responsible for providing all necessary leased telephone lines (or other Company approved communication means) and any necessary protection for leased lines and shall furthermore be responsible for all communication required by ISO-NE, or by ISO-NE’s designated satellite.
 The Interconnecting Customer shall maintain all communication and transducer equipment at the Facility in accordance with ISO-NE criteria, rules and standards.
 The Company will purchase, own and maintain all communication equipment located on the Interconnecting Customer’s Facilities, if the Interconnecting Customer desires, at the Interconnecting Customer’s expense.
 The Interconnecting Customer shall provide, install and own Company-approved or Company-specified test switches in the transducer circuits.

-In addition, Facilities which are 5 MW or greater are required by NEPOOL Operating Procedure No. 18 to provide communication equipment and to supply accurate and reliable information to system operators regarding metered values for MW, MVAR, volt, amp, frequency, breaker status and all other information deemed necessary by ISO-NE and the NEPOOL Satellite (REMVEC).
+In addition, Facilities which are equal to 5 MW or greater are required by NEPOOL Operating Procedure No. 18 to provide communication equipment and to supply accurate and reliable information to system operators regarding metered values for MW, MVAR, volt, amp, frequency, breaker status and all other information deemed necessary by ISO-NE and the NEPOOL Satellite (REMVEC).

 Additional Monitoring and Communication requirements